 Winter in Grand County brings countless delights: the quiet of Rocky Mountain National Park, excellent skiing at two classic Colorado resorts, cross-country skiing and snowshoeing at Nordic centers, snowmobiling and excellent shopping.
 We've put it all together for you with our winter itinerary.

-A Rocky Mountain Welcome - As the western gateway to Rocky Mountain National Park, Grand County represents the "quiet side" to this popular destination.
-Although Trail Ridge Road, the summer access from Estes Park, is closed during the winter, the park can still be enjoyed by way of its western gate near Grand Lake.
-Weather permitting, the Kawuneeche Visitor Center is open during the winter, and serves as the base for snowshoe and cross country tours into the trails.
+As the western gateway to Rocky Mountain National Park, Grand County represents the "quiet side" of this popular destination.
+Although Trail Ridge Road, the summer access from Estes Park, is closed during the winter, the park can still be enjoyed from Grand Lake.
+Weather permitting, the Kawuneeche Visitor Center is open during the winter and serves as the base for snowshoe and cross country tours into the park's trails.

 Whether your style is alpine or Nordic, Grand County is home to some of the country's best ski resorts, so this is definitely the place to enjoy some fine Rocky Mountain skiing.
 Winter Park Resort has been offering family-style skiing since 1940, and now covers nearly 3,000 acres.
 Ski Granby Ranch specializes in the intimate family experience.
 If you'd rather strap on some skinny skis, you can choose from Devil's Thumb Ranch, YMCA of the Rockies/Snow Mountain Ranch, C Lazy U Ranch, Ski at Granby Ranch, Grand Lake Touring Center and Latigo Ranch — or strike out on your own on the backcountry trails on our many local public lands.

 Day 3: A Day Off